open-telemetry/opentelemetry.io/content/en/docs/zero-code/js/_index.md

 ---
-title: Automatic Instrumentation
+title: JavaScript zero-code instrumentation
-linkTitle: Automatic
+linkTitle: JavaScript
 description:
   Capture telemetry from your application with zero source code modifications
-weight: 30
+aliases: [/docs/languages/js/automatic]
 ---

-Automatic instrumentation provides a way to instrument any Node.js application and capture telemetry data from many popular libraries and frameworks without any code changes.
+Zero-code instrumentation for JavaScript provides a way to instrument any Node.js application and capture telemetry data from many popular libraries and frameworks without any code changes.

 ## Setup